Looking for a Used Sequoia in your area?

 CarGurus drivers have yet to voice their opinion on the 2009 Sequoia, but 2008 owners offer similar comments to those on other websites.
 A high pricetag and low fuel economy turn some people off, but ample passenger space, towing power, and agile maneuverability satisfy most owners.

-Talk about the 2009 Toyota Sequoia
+Cars compared to 2009 Toyota Sequoia

 Toyota Sequoia Questions